Are We Too Sweet? Our Kids' Addiction to Sugar

 But a sweet tooth isn't as harmless as it might seem.
 Our country's addiction to sugar is adding up to serious health consequences for families, and experts are saying it should be reined in.

-The American Heart Association (AHA) recently released new guidelines limiting the amount of added sugar considered acceptable for a healthy diet.
+The American Heart Association (AHA) had already released guidelines in 2009 limiting the amount of added sugar considered acceptable for a healthy diet.
 The guidelines, published in the August 2009 issue of Circulation: Journal of the American Heart Association, also connect increased sugar consumption with a variety of health problems, including obesity and high blood pressure.

 The Scary Truth